ElectionDataAnalysis/electiondata/docs/User_Guide.md

 ```
 and similarly, if necessary, for any Contest or Selection.
 If there is more than one Party (e.g.) to be ignored, use a comma-separated list: `Candidate=Total Votes Cast,Registered Voters`

- There are three main required parameters: `file_type`, `count_locations` and `munge_strings`.
+ There is one required parameters: `file_type`.
+For any file type other than valid_nist_xml, there are two more required parameters: `count_locations` and `munge_strings`.
 Depending on the values of these, there are other required and optional fields.
  `file_type`: controls which pandas function reads the file contents.
 Related optional and required parameters must be given under the `[file_type]` header.
-   * 'validated_nist_xml' for xml-formatted file that obeys the [NIST Common Data Format schema](http://itl.nist.gov/ns/voting/1500-100/v2).
+   * 'valid_nist_xml' for xml-formatted file that obeys the [NIST Common Data Format schema](http://itl.nist.gov/ns/voting/1500-100/v2).
 For this file_type, no other parameters are needed.
-Use the munger [validated_nist_xml](mungers/validated_nist_xml.munger).
+If there are no items to ignore, use the munger [valid_nist_xml](mungers/valid_nist_xml.munger).
+Otherwise, use a revised version of that munger, with an `[ignore]` section added.
    * 'excel'
     * (optional) a list `sheets_to_read_names` (and/or `sheets_to_read_numbers`) of spreadsheets to read,
     * (optional) a list `sheets_to_skip_names` of names of spreadsheets to skip